Drawing, Design for Flatware: Fork, Knife, Spoon

 This is a Drawing.
-It was made for Russel Wright.
+It was designed by Severin Jonassen and made for Russel Wright.
 It is dated 1933–35 and we acquired it in 2012.
 Its medium is airbrush and watercolor on wove paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Severin Jonassen was an American designer renowned for his later industrial design work for Philco, particularly his 1958 designs for the Predicta television.
 This drawing, devised when Jonassen worked for Russel Wright Associates in New York between 1933 and 1935, would be an interesting counterpoint to Jonassen’s later work.